Northamptonshire Battery, Royal Field Artillery: Singapore

 At Singapore, 135th Fd Rgt was reunited with its own 25-pounder guns, just arrived with the rest of 18th Division.
 336th Battery was the last to refit, due to the casualties it had suffered, and moved into positions near Nee Song on 4 February.
 Here they were engaged in counter-battery fire missions against Japanese gun positions on the mainland until 9/10 February when the Japanese landed on the western side of the island.
 336th Battery was placed in direct support of 28th Indian Brigade, which was ordered to advance into the gap that had appeared between 11th Indian and 8th Australian Divisions.
 The regiment supported 28th Indian Brigade's attacks with intense fire, followed by harassing fire missions through the night.
 The following morning the Japanese were within three miles of the regiment's gun positions, so 344th and 499th Btys were withdrawn to join 366th Bty at Nee Soon.
 On 12 February the regiment was moved again, changing front to go into action at Sembawang airfield, with 336th Bty in a rearguard position covering the Mandai Road.
 As the defenders were pushed back, 336th Bty withdrew from its rearguard after dark to the Singapore City perimeter defences.
-One of its Quad gun tractors broke down, so it was overturned into a monsoon drain and the battery's Bedford 15 cwt wireless truck successfully towed out two limbers and a 25-pounder.Sainsbury, Hertfordshire Yeomanry, pp. 184–93.
+One of its Quad gun tractors broke down, so it was overturned into a monsoon drain and the battery's Bedford 15 cwt wireless truck successfully towed out two limbers and a 25-pounder.

 The following morning 336th Bty was established on the Balestier road, with A Troop in the open on the polo ground, two of B Troop's guns camouflaged in front gardens and two in garages.
 With signal cable becoming scarce, 336th's telephone exchange was responsible for the whole regiment.
 On 14 February the battery was warned of Japanese tanks attacking, and Sergeant Hughes's gun of B Troop was detached and placed in an anti-tank role facing north on Balstier Road.
 However, the attack did not materialise.
 The following day a ceasefire was arranged; initially the British were to hand over all their guns, but orders arrived from ABDA that they were to be destroyed.
 336th Battery did this by putting a shell in the breech, another in the barrel, and then pulling the firing lever from a safe distance using Trolleybus wire.
 They later assured their captors that the damage was due to Japanese shelling.